MarkBroerkens/TA_example_labs/ta_lab5/README.md

 roslaunch ta_lab5 localize.launch
 ```

+Once the particle filter is running, you can visualize the map and other particle filter visualization message in RViz.
+Use the "2D Pose Estimate" tool from the RViz toolbar to initialize the particle locations.

 See [launch/localize.launch](/ta_lab5/launch/localize.launch) for docs on available parameters and arguments.

 The "range_method" parameter determines which RangeLibc ray casting method to use.
 The default is cddt because it is fast and has a low initialization time.
 The fastest option on the CPU is "glt" but it has a slow startup.
 The fastest version if you have can compile RangeLibc with CUDA enabled is "rmgpu".
 See this performance comparison chart: